 Genealogy standards have evolved over many years.
 Family historians originally tapped into the legal field and applied its preponderance of evidence principle to their work.
 Subsequently, genealogists recognized this approach was not the best fit for family history as an accumulation of evidence is not always sufficient for proof.
 From 1997 to 2000, BCG analyzed, defined, and combined the best genealogy practices and created the Genealogical Proof Standard.
 In 2000, BCG published The BCG Genealogical Standards Manual.
 After further refinement, BCG published Genealogy Standards in 2014.

 For a deeper understanding of the refinements from 2000 to 2014, see Genealogy Standards Comparison Chart: New versus Old Standards and Genealogy Standards Comparison Chart: Old versus New Standards.

-The 2019 second edition reflects the fact that the practice of genealogy is not static, but evolves as new developments and technologies emerge.
+The 2021 second edition revised reflects the fact that the practice of genealogy is not static, but evolves as new developments and technologies emerge.
 Genealogy’s standards must keep pace also.
 Responding to this decade’s spate of advancements in the practice of genetic genealogy, BCG has modified four existing standards and added seven new standards to guide the use of DNA evidence in genealogical analysis.
 BCG also has updated the Genealogist’s Code to address the protection of individuals who provide DNA samples.
 New terms added to the glossary reflect the specialized language associated with DNA evidence.
-For a comparison the 2014 and 2019 standards click here.
+For a comparison the 2014 and 2021 standards click here.

 Following these standards helps family historians research thoroughly, document properly, analyze, and correlate evidence, resolve conflicts, and write clear and convincing genealogical works.